Our fundraising team is ready to work with you to guide, mentor, and explore how to move your fundraising to the next level.

 We can assist you in the following ways:

 We offer the following classes on fundraising throughout the year.
-To learn more about each course, or to register for a session, click on the one that interests you.
 Don’t see a subject you need?
 No problem, use our contact form or call us at 907-743-1200 to explore the possibilities.

-The Alaska Funding Guide allows you to search for corporate and foundation funders by areas of interest so you will know right away if a funder supports your mission, project, or geographic area.
-The guide provides basic information for each funder and a link to that funder’s website.
+The directory allows you to search for corporate and foundation funders by areas of interest so you will know right away if a funder supports your mission, project, or geographic area.
 As part of a fundraising plan, this tool may save you hours of research.
+You can purchase a one-year subscription here.